40 Items You Need for Your Next Road Trip

 You’ll probably bring several gadgets on your road trip, including smartphones, tablets and e-readers.
 So gather them up, then power them up.
 There’s nothing worse than getting an hour into an all-day trip and having the iPad in the backseat run out of juice.
 We suggest bringing one or more portable chargers for the car, and make sure they work with the devices you plan to charge.
 Despite what’s written on the packaging, not every charger will power up all the devices they claim they can charge.

 Before you plan your road trip itinerary, you should pack your emergency roadside kit.
 It’s not the fun part of road trip planning, but it’s the most important.
 A good car kit should include, at the very least, jumper cables, a spare tire, signal flares and a flashlight.
 Emergency items such as spare socks, a blanket and granola bars are good, too.
-If you’re traveling in colder climates, check out our winter car kit for ice and snow essentials.

 Road trip or not, keeping a first aid kit in the car is always a good idea.
 This 140-piece kit includes essential wound care supplies, like cleansing wipes, gauze pads, assorted bandages, rolled gauze, antibiotic cream, itch-stopping cream, acetaminophen caplets, an instant cold pack and much more.